Aeron/ikev2-strongswan-vpn/README.md

 It will generate new UUIDs once and re-use them next time.

-**Note**: such volumes also can be mounted for a main container somewhat permanently.
+**Note**: Such volumes also can be mounted for a main container somewhat permanently.
 Then there will be no need to specify it for the profile compilation.

 ## Caveats